tomada16/BSIAW/readme.md

 $ make
 ```

-.env file should be located in srv/web folder
+.env file should be located in web folder

 Whats inside .env
 ```